ChuckMcKyes/mechcalc-python/README.md

-# mech-eng-calculator
+# mechcalc

-A GUI calculator with mechanical engineering tools
+These are some engineering tools.

+Run it using "python3 -m mechcalc".